 Brannon swatted away the dust she kicked up, then grabbed her wrists, glancing up at the skies.

-"You think it's easy for us."
+"Think it's easy for us?"
 The soldier pulled at the collar of his dull, silver-gray uniform, and shook his head at the Eradis.
 His tired voice growled, low.
 "Looking over our shoulders, for that greedy soldier or vindictive boss.
-At least, if you obeyed the laws—"
+At least, if you obeyed the laws, you’d—"

 Brannon tried not to think of what would happen to the two when his own boss arrived.
 "Things have only begun to change."
 Brannon shook her and glared at the man.